 Homemade limoncello is so easy to make!
 All you need is lemons, sugar, and a strong clear spirit like grain alcohol or vodka.
 Plus, a little bit of patience.
-This is the hardest part.
+Waiting is the hardest part.

-Limoncello is sweet and smooth with a lemony flavor.
+The best limoncello is sweet and smooth with a lemony flavor.
 You can drink it straight or with club soda.
 You can also use it to mix into cocktails.

 In Italy, limoncello is often served as an apertivo, before the meal.
 The intention is to open the stomach before a meal.